 Often, baby products are loaded with chemicals that cause more harm than good.
 If your baby's skin is extra sensitive, it's best to avoid brands that make use of fragrances, harsh preservatives, parabens, sulfates, and additives.

-With Nature's Baby, you can breathe a sigh of relief and give your baby's skin and hair the gentle treatment they deserve.
+With Nature's Baby Organics, you can breathe a sigh of relief and give your baby's skin and hair the gentle treatment they deserve.
 Not only are our products good for your baby, but they are also good for the planet!

-USDA certified organic, cruelty-free, and minimally processed, Nature's Baby's plant-based baby products cater to all of your little one's needs.
+USDA certified organic, cruelty-free, and minimally processed, Nature's Baby Organics' plant-derived baby products cater to all of your little one's needs.
 In fact, you can even use these baby products for yourself, as they suit all skin types!

 Dermatologist-approved and hypoallergenic, organic baby products by Nature's Baby will help nourish your little one's skin and hair on a daily basis and also combat the common issues we discussed in this article.
 In fact, our products are specially formulated for those with sensitive skin and allergies.